apache/paimon/docs/content/concepts/file-layouts.md

 # File Layouts

 All files of a table are stored under one base directory.
-Table Store files are organized in a layered style.
+Paimon files are organized in a layered style.
 The following image illustrates the file layout.
-Starting from a snapshot file, Table Store readers can recursively access all records from the table.
+Starting from a snapshot file, Paimon readers can recursively access all records from the table.

 {{< img src="/img/file-layout.png">}}